robertfischer3/fischer3_a2a_introduction/a2a_examples/a2a_task_collab_example/stage1_insecure/README.md

 ---

-**⚠️ Remember**: This is intentionally vulnerable code for learning.
-Never deploy this to production!
+**Remember**: This is intentionally vulnerable code for learning.
+Never deploy to production!